valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Now that the category `EQUIP:` is confirmed working with clothes and other inventory it would be possible to use the above example to come up with custom named weapons for your characters, write WI for the custom weapons and have the AI invoke their traits reliably.

-### Misc Tips
+### CrisAI research
-More tips and tricks that fall out of larger headers will be added here as they are discovered. `NOTES ON X` has been used by some as a WI before, but most feel it serves better as a remember pin or an input for the story.
+CrisAIcilian is a user from discord who has been developing methods for manipulating context, mostly for the purposes of maintaining consistency and staying on scene even with a high randomness value of 1.3.
+Now his research is robust and long enough to get it's own section.
 CrisAIcilian has discovered `Character sheet - ` as an effective header for WI, using an otherwise Zaltys-like format together with it in his test character.
 After roughly 100 rolls he claimed to achieve a 70% success rate on his character traits & actions being mentioned correctly as long as the story input features new letters instead of being a simple `continue`.
 The author speculates this could be a good way to define something akin to `you` for those interested.
-All of the random experimentation and associated pictures can be found on Discord as the author remains unconvinced to the relevancy of testing inside AID.
+All of the random experimentation and associated pictures can be found on Discord.

-Earlier in the document we mentioned Editor's Notes.
-This concept is used manually or with a simple script.
-The in-game tooltips describe author's notes as style hints or being useful for controlling what and how the AI will generate.
-Paraphrasing from Gnurro(who came up with the idea and authored the script) `EN behaves more like tooltips suggest AN should work as some kind of more or less direct command about how things should go on.
-AN needs other wording, but which work best for it has been fiddled with a lot by now.
-Someone should try combining AN and EN though, would be interesting to see if that gives some kind of belt/brace effect.` Private testing has shown that EN works more like a conductor, keeping the output on whatever track you've given it.
-More testing is needed combined with things like the `Editor's Notes: This novel has no plot twists, it follows a linear storyline.` consistency string and `RATING:` when used in notes.
-EWIJSON can achieve this easily.

 CrisAIcilian is developing an alternative format focusing on consistency and scene building.
 Thus far the format looks like Zaltys with few additions/variations and utilizes both WI and Remember heavily.
 This is exclusively for use without scripting, parts of the format rely on the proper ordering of each data type.
 Cris explains what the format does with comments inside the example he has provided.
 This is what his most recent format from Discord looks like:
 ```